Skip to Content

 • The Move trace.
 A compressed, per-command trace.
 It is read line by line, never held in memory whole.

 Galene prefers the sui CLI when it is installed, for a full Move-VM trace.
-When the binary is missing, or a protocol version behind mainnet, it falls back to a fullnode plus its own engine.
+When the binary is missing, or a protocol version behind mainnet, it replays on its own in-process engine instead: it pins every input object at its pre-transaction version, forks them from the fullnode, and executes on the real Move VM.
+The fallback reports the sender, status, a full gas breakdown, balance change and event counts, and how many objects were pinned.
+It skips only the Move trace.
 So replay never hard-depends on an external binary, and mainnet protocol bumps don’t break it.

 State comes from galene.toml’s fork.network by default.
 Use --network <env> for another Sui client env alias.